aip-dev/aip.dev/GOVERNANCE.md

 1. The AIP project shall be governed by a steering committee, comprising at least five representatives from at least five distinct organizations.
-2. No more than 25% of the committee shall represent or be employed by the same organization.
+2. No more than one third of the committee shall represent or be employed by the same organization.
    1. In the event that ambiguities arise regarding what constitutes "the same organization," a vote of the committee shall decide.
 Any members from the